-- Write Races Who writes first??

-- Cannot update cache until bus is obtained

-- " Otherwise, another processor may get bus first, and then write the same cache block!

-- Two step process:

-- " Arbitrate for bus

-- " Place miss on bus and complete operation

-- If write miss occurs to block while waiting for bus, handle miss (invalidate may be needed) and then restart.

-- Split transaction bus:

-- " Bus transaction is not atomic: can have multiple outstanding transactions for a block

-- " Multiple misses can interleave, allowing two caches to grab block in the Exclusive state

-- Must support interventions and invalidations
+- · Write Races Who writes first?? - Cannot update cache until bus is obtained - " Otherwise, another processor may get bus first, and then write the same cache block! - Two step process: - " Arbitrate for bus - " Place miss on bus and complete operation - If write miss occurs to block while waiting for bus, handle miss (invalidate may be needed) and then restart. - Split transaction bus: - " Bus transaction is not atomic: can have multiple outstanding transactions for a block - " Multiple misses can interleave, allowing two caches to grab block in the Exclusive state - " Must track and prevent multiple misses for one block - Must support interventions and invalidations